raystack/optimus/docs/docs/development/building-plugin.md

 ---
-id: task-plugin
+id: building-plugin
-title: Developing task plugin
+title: Developing plugins
 ---

 Optimus's responsibilities are currently divided in two parts, scheduling a transformation [task](../concepts/overview.md#Job) and running one time action to create or modify a [datastore](../concepts/overview.md#Datastore) resource.
 Defining how a datastore is managed can be easy and doesn't leave many options for configuration or ambiguity although the way datastores are implemented gives developers flexibility to contribute additional type of datastore, but it is not something we do every day.